ChrisAHolland/QUIC_Project/docs/logbook.md

 * Midterm Preperation.
 No real work on QUIC project.

 ### Week 4: Feb 24 - 28
-* Paper summary and presentation for QUIC-related paper
+* Paper summary and presentation for QUIC-related paper.
-* Preparing analytical approach for our own research
+* Preparing analytical approach for our own research.